 Example use

-Let's say we have a customer with their first visit at a FencyPay merchant (Merchant A) and they spend $50.
+A customer has their first visit at a FencyPay merchant (Merchant A) and they spend $50.
 The customer earns $2.50 and we bill Merchant A $1.25 for their half to create it on the network and transfer it to the customer.

-The customer continues to shop at other merchants.
+The customer continues to shop at other merchants in the FencyPay network.
 Let's assume they spend at three other merchants:

 - $25 at Merchant B ($1.25 bonus; 62.5 cents billed to that merchant)